 Have you noticed that all of us are on the search for everlasting happiness?
-I wanted to write about this from the perspective of decluttering and organising.
-How I’ve observed it in my job with my clients and for myself.
+I wanted to write about this from the perspective of decluttering and organising and what I’ve observed with my clients and for myself.

 Identifying Feeling States